UpadhyayAshmita/Mathematical_foundation_of_machine_learning/labs/lab0.md

 It is recommended to install Python in your local machine.
 You can download the latest version of Python from [Anaconda](https://www.anaconda.com/).
 Please read the installation documents on the Anaconda website for your own Operation System (i.e. Windows OS, Mac OS, or linux).

 ## Discord
 We will use [Discord](https://discord.com/) as our main communication channel.
 Please join the [Discord server](https://discord.gg/) for this course.
-We will use the `#lab` channel for all labs.
+We will use the `#labs` channel for all labs.
 Please use this adventage to get to know your classmates and ask questions about the course.

+**NOTE**: The Discord server is not set up yet.
+I will update the link here once it is set up.

 ## ChatGPT and Bard
 ChatGPT and Bard are two chatbots that can help you with your work.